redhat-marketplace/redhat-marketplace-operator/README.md

 ### Storage

-The Metrics Operator creates 3 x 1GB dynamic persistent volumes to store reports as part of the data service, with _ReadWriteOnce_ access mode.
+The IBM Metrics Operator creates 3 x 1GB dynamic persistent volumes to store reports as part of the data service, with _ReadWriteOnce_ access mode.

-The Metrics Operator requires User Workload Monitoring to be configured with 40Gi persistent volumes at minimum.
+The IBM Metrics Operator requires User Workload Monitoring to be configured with 40Gi persistent volumes at minimum.

 ### Installing